introcompsys/spring2022/resources/glossary.md

 repository
   a project folder with tracking information in it in the form of a .git file

+git plumbing commands
+  low level git commands that allow the user to access the inner workings of git.

 shell
   a command line interface; allows for access to an operating system